gnea/grbl/doc/markdown/interface.md

 #### Start Up Message

-**`Grbl vX.Xx ['$' for help]`**
+**`Grbl X.Xx ['$' for help]`**

 The start up message always prints upon startup and after a reset.
 Whenever you see this message, this also means that Grbl has completed re-initializing all its systems, so everything starts out the same every time you use Grbl.

-* `vX.Xx` indicates the major version number, followed by a minor version letter.
+* `X.Xx` indicates the major version number, followed by a minor version letter.
 The major version number indicates the general release, while the letter simply indicates a feature update or addition from the preceding minor version letter.
 * Bug fix revisions are tracked by the build info version number, printed when an `$I` command is sent.
 These revisions don't update the version number and are given by date revised in year, month, and day, like so `20160820`.

 #### Grbl `$` Help Message